n-o-o-n/idp_hexagon/README.md

 Issues
 ------
  * Switches are not recognized yet
- * FP-based stack variables are not recognized yet
- * No support yet for 3-instruction packets in V67t
  * In case of mixed code and data the former may have incorrect packet boundaries
  * Some rare relocation types are not properly recognized
  * Does not distinguish between different Hexagon versions; will disassemble instructions not supported by a particular version